Building Post-Quantum Cryptography Ready IoT Devices

 Advantages:

-Low computational cost for signature verification, making it ideal for IoT.
+- Low computational cost for signature verification, making it ideal for IoT product engineering and smart pole technology.

-Efficient signing process compared to other post-quantum algorithms.
+- Efficient signing process compared to other post-quantum algorithms — beneficial for AI-enabled geospatial analytics and smart city technology partners.

 Challenges:

-Large public keys (50 KB to 100 KB) can strain device memory.
+- Large public keys (50 KB to 100 KB) can strain device memory in embedded systems.

 SLH-DSA (Stateless Hash-Based Digital Signature Algorithm)

-Purpose: Stateless hash-based signatures provide long-term message authenticity without relying on number-theoretic assumptions.
+Purpose: Stateless hash-based signatures provide long-term message authenticity without relying on number-theoretic assumptions, enabling digital twin smart city models and AI for utilities and infrastructure management.

 Core Principles:

-Stateless operation ensures robustness against state synchronization issues common in hash-based schemes.
+- Stateless operation ensures robustness against synchronization issues in AI-based smart lighting systems and smart pole IoT setups.

 Advantages: